-This tool measures the chain’s stretch and more importantly, it lets you know when it’s time for a new chain.
+This chain tool measures the chain’s stretch, and more importantly, it lets you know when it’s time for a new chain.

 All chain manufacturers suggest it’s time for a new chain when the chain wear indicator falls between 0.50 or 0.75.
-Don’t wait until it shows 1.0.
+Please don’t wait until it shows 1.0.
 That’ll be too late.

-A worn out chain will quickly wear out other parts of the drivetrain such as the cassette and chainrings.
+A worn-out chain will quickly wear out other bike components, such as the cassette and chainrings.

-A set of top quality L-shaped hex wrench from very reputable brand, Pedro which has all the sizes you’ll need for your bike.
+A set of top-quality L-shaped hex wrenches from a very reputable brand, Pedro which has all the sizes you’ll need for your bike.

 There are 9 of them, ranging from 1.5, 2, 2.5, 3, 4, 5, 6, 8 to 10mm in size.
 A plastic holder is included so you don’t lose them.

-This is a mini ratchet tool that allows you to loosen and tighten nuts at hard to access places.
+This is a set of multitools with a ratchet that allow you to loosen and tighten nuts at hard to access places.

 A pair of tire levers are also included as an extra bonus.